hlop3z/pj/README.md

 ## Configuration

-Create an `apps.yaml` file in the same directory as the executable:
+Create an `apps.yaml` file in the any directory:

 ```yaml
 project-name: